 Some more technical features, the V5 also features a built-in webcam and microphone which is surprisingly good quality for use with applications such as Skype for live video chat.
 This device boasts a massive 500GB hard drive which is more than enough for your average user.

-Around the sides, you will find an HDMI port, 3 x USB ports with 1 of those being of USB 3.0 interface, a VGA port and also a DVD Writer/reader.
-I was disappointed not to find a high definition Blu-ray reader, but with that being said the screen wasn’t capable of such display which again is OK considering its price of £430.
+Around the sides, you will find an HDMI port, 3 x USB ports with 1 of those being of USB 3.0 interface, a VGA port, and also a DVD Writer/reader.
+I was disappointed not to find a high-definition Blu-ray reader, but with that being said the screen wasn’t capable of such a display which again is OK considering its price of £430.

-Don’t get too excited by the looks of this laptop, Yes it is skinny; however, the V5 is composed of an all plastic case giving it a slightly cheaper feel.
+Don’t get too excited by the looks of this laptop, Yes it is skinny; however, the V5 is composed of an all-plastic case giving it a slightly cheaper feel.
 The lid is of a solid dull grey color which is carried through to the inside of the laptop.
-The back-lit critical tiles, however, stand out nice and are silent to touch with the right amount of spacing.
-The V5 also presents a large trackpad which can be used instead of the touchscreen to swipe around Windows 8.
+The back-lit critical tiles, however, stand out nicely and are silent to touch with the right amount of spacing.
+The V5 also presents a large trackpad that can be used instead of the touchscreen to swipe around Windows 8.